Shukurimu/Mahjong/README.md

     - changed Card fxNode form ImageView to Button (user can press `SPACE` to perform default action now)
     - added logger functionality for game recoding (and debugging)
     - added declaration text for player actions
+    - updated the judgement of Ankan after richi